semantic-flow/sflo/documentation/concept.namespace.md

 A namespace is the hierarchical address space formed by folder names (segments).
 Every folder extends the namespace with its name, and the resulting path maps directly to the published URL.

 - Concept vs content URL semantics: see [[concept.identifier]]
-- How intramesh identifiers are resolved: see [[concept.identifier.intramesh]]
+- How intramesh identifiers are resolved: see [[concept.intramesh-identifier]]

 ## Node Types